-When patients come to SCRC to have their eggs frozen, they can be confidence knowing they are being cared for by highly experienced professionals.
-All services are provided in our Beverly Hills location, with monitoring offered in our Santa Barbara, Ventura and Lancaster offices.
-We offer storage of the frozen eggs for a nominal annual fee at ART Reproductive Center, which is at our Center.
+When patients come to SCRC to have their eggs frozen, they can be confident knowing they are being cared for by highly experienced professionals.
+All necessary and related services are provided in our Beverly Hills/Los Angeles and Santa Barbara locations, with monitoring offered in our satellite offices.
+Frozen eggs storage is offered for a nominal annual fee at ART Reproductive Center, located within our center.

-Oocyte cryopreservation is considered to be an experimental technique by The American Society of Reproductive Medicine.
+Oocyte cryopreservation is considered to be an approved procedure for fertility preservation by the American Society of Reproductive Medicine.

 To schedule a consultation with a fertility specialist: